 The causes of the Wars of the Roses are many and, as the conflict went on, so new actors and motivations arrived to perpetuate it even further.
-Perhaps the earliest cause was the action of Henry Bolingbroke who, in 1399 CE, took the throne by force, made himself king Henry IV of England (r.
-1399-1413 CE) and then murdered his predecessor Richard II of England (r.
-1377-1399 CE).
+Perhaps the earliest cause was the action of Henry Bolingbroke who, in 1399, took the throne by force, made himself king Henry IV of England (r.
+1399-1413) and then murdered his predecessor Richard II of England (r.
+1377-1399).
 Henry was the first Lancastrian king (his father being John of Gaunt, Duke of Lancaster).
 Regicide had become a shocking but not unsuccessful political strategy.

 The Dukes of York

 The barons of England had been increasing their wealth and power as a consequence of the corresponding demise of the Crown.
 Historians have noted a phenomenon which they call 'bastard feudalism'.
 Part of this process was the weakening of the Crown's hold over land, wealth, and political power at a local level.
 Large estate owners ruled their areas like kings and were able to build up their own private armies of retainers loyal only to them.
 Eventually, some of these barons became so ambitious they, remembering the success of Henry Bolingbroke, even considered themselves worthy of the role of king of England.
 With a little royal blood in their veins, a baron could persuade others to follow him, especially barons who were out of favour with the incumbent king.
 Such powerful political players have been called the 'over-mighty' by some historians as they were capable of toppling the rightful monarch.
 In addition, now that the wars in France were over, these 'over-mighty' men could employ all of their armed retainers and their wealth for their own private ambition at home.